TheDigitalFrontier/entity-disambiguation/README.md

     $ git push -u origin <your-branch-name>

 Go to Github and [create a new Pull Request](https://github.com/TheDigitalFrontier/entity-disambiguation/pulls) to have your branch merged into master, assuming all CI/CD build tests pass.

+#### Miscellaneous notes
+- When first introducing new hooks, run `poetry run pre-commit run --all-files` manually to run through and apply checks to *all* files, not just .py